 To keep things on track and in line with your wishes, download our birth plan form and share your completed form with your care provider before your eighth month of pregnancy.
 You’ll want to have a copy ready when you come to the hospital to deliver your baby.

-We meet every Tuesday and Saturday from 2-4 p.m. in the Family Birth Center Classroom.
+Support group meets every Wednesday from 2-4 p.m. via Zoom.
 If you’d like to participate, please call 360-486-4070 on the day of the meeting to confirm the group is meeting that day.
 Mothers and infants are welcome to join the group at any time.
 We encourage you to bring your baby ready to feed.
 To join, go to https://zoom.us/join and enter meeting ID 824-906-1626.